 How up to date is it?

-automatic, it can be done in a very short space of time (every Monday night if I remember
+automatic, it can be done in a very short space of time and the source file is updated weekly.

 What happened to lead ends and index numbers?